 - Previous browsing history

-- Physical location of your computer (yes, your computer’s unique IP address tells search engines the location of your computer).
+- Physical location of your desktop computer (yes, your computer’s unique IP address tells search engines the location of your computer).

 - Are you signed in to your Gmail account or not.

 - What datacenter processed the search request?
 In different parts of the country, and at different parts of the world, the search on the same keyword will generate a different result.

 - Is Google testing a new algorithm?
 This algorithm could be temporary or could be permanent, and it will affect your search results.